 9. The Margin Amount required for the trade would be allocated from your savings bank account to your trading account.

 After the order is executed the stocks would be displayed in your account under Margin Position.
 Never forget to put Stop Loss to any of your trade.

-Margin Trading vs Futures Trading
+Margin Trading vs Futures & Options Trading

-You must be knowing that Futures Trading also provides cash leverage for trading purposes.
+You must be knowing that futures and options trading also provides cash leverage for trading purposes.
 It allows traders to play the market both ways; for long trades as well as short selling.
 With margin trading explained above sharing similar features with futures and options trading, which should be better for trading purposes?

-It is true that Futures trading gives much more flexibility to a trader.
-However, the risk with Futures trading is much higher than margin trading.This is because the cash leverage for Futures is much higher than Client Mode Margin Trading.
+It is true that futures & options trading gives much more flexibility to a trader.
+However, the risk with futures & options trading is much higher than margin stock trading.

-Moreover,Futures trading can be done in predefined Lots only.
+This is because futures & options trading can be done in predefined Lots only.
 A Lot is fixed number of stocks.
 A Lot size may comprise 50,125, 250, 500, 750, 1000, 1500, 2000 or any number of stocks depending upon market price of that stock.
 With Futures trading, one has to rollover the position to next month after contract expiry to maintain trading position.
 Options become worthless at expiry and you would need to take new trading position if you want to trade further.

 There is no such obligation in margin trading.
-You can buy any number of stocks as per your comfort level or requirement.
+You can buy any number of stocks as per your comfort level or requirement in margin.

-Brokerage incurred with Futures Trading is much lower than the margin trading but the risk outweighs the low brokerage advantage.
+Brokerage incurred with Futures Trading is much lower than the margin stock trading but the risk outweighs the low brokerage advantage.